romain-cotoni/QT5/README.md

 C++
 QT5
+Linux
-Linux(access to event file by Class Gamepad)
+Access to event file by Class Gamepad